securitybunker/databunker.org/content/use-case/gdpr-compliant-logging/index.md

 Click on the **Slides** button above to view the built-in slides feature.
 {{% /alert %}}

-Web or mobile application session data is very similar.
-They contain customer IP address, browser information, web server headers, logged-in customer info, etc...
-Many systems, including popular webservers, like Nginx, Apache simply store this information in logs.
-This information, according to GDPR is considered personal identifiable information and must be secured and controlled.
+When talking about Personal Identifiable Information (PII) we are talking about strong and weak user identifiers.
+A strong identity for example is a username or email address.
+Weak identity is an IP address, browser user agent, cookie, or session id.
+A combination of weak identifiers gives us a strong user identifier.

+So, you can not simply save the customer IP address, browser user agent, or cookie id in the webserver log, unless you have a strong retention policy and you delete logs on a weekly or monthly bases.

+Another solution might be to encrypt all strong and week identities in the log files.

-So, you can not save customer ip or browser information in logs now.
-Insead, Data Bunker will generate you a special token to save in logs.
-Data Bunker provides you an API to retrieve this info out of Data Bunker without additional password for a limited time as in GDPR.
+An alternative solution is to use Databunker to generate a special session token to save in the server logs files.
+Databunker provides you an API to retrieve session info out of Databunker without an additional password for a limited time.
 For example one month.